DragomirAlin/smartfactory/README.md

 # Smart Factory Platform
-Smart Factory is an IoT opensource project whose main purpose is to monitor, verify, manage, control and maintain sensors, modules, devices and smart objects in Smart City, Smart Environments and many others.
+Smart Factory is an IoT opensource project whose main purpose is to monitor, verify, manage and control sensors, modules and smart devices in Smart City, Smart Environments and many others.
 This project was born from my passion for technology, microservices, cloud and internet of things.

-I chose the microservice architecture for this project because IoT means Big Data and needs to be scalable, available and flexible.

-In developing this project, I will use a lot of tools to learn how to use them and to find the best solutions for the use cases of the project.
+In developing of this project, I'm going to use a lot of tools to understand and learn how to use them.
+I want to find the best solutions for the project.

 The documentation is constantly improving.

+I chose the microservice architecture for this project because IoT means Big Data and the system needs to be scalable, available and flexible.

 If you want to contribute or/and learn, come on.
 The main purpose of this project is educational.
 > Everything we do is practice for something greater than where we currently are.
 Practice only makes for improvement.  – Les Brown

+If you have any tips, suggestions or ideas for this project, let me know.

 ## Software Stack and Tools:
 Languages: